skywarth/darkest-PR/README.md

     - By context
 - [ ] Barrelization (is that even a thing?) of the imports/exports
   - Especially for external dependencies since they can be due to change
+- [ ] Public REST API for quotes
+- [ ] Introduce main subject/person for each strategy, which will be used for reply-to

 ## Notes to self